klmeager/method_comparison/README.md

    - Variant calling with GATK HaplotypeCaller
    - Compared for runtime vs sensitivity trade-offs relative to BWA-MEM2

-4. **DragMap → Dragen**
+4. **Dragmap → Dragen**
-   - DragMap alignment
+   - Dragmap alignment
-   - Variant calling with Illumina Dragen software
+   - Variant calling with GATK haplocaller in Dragen mode
    - Evaluated for accuracy and efficiency compared to other pipelines

 5. **BWA-MEM2 → DeepVariant**